firehol/firehol/doc/firehol/firehol-blacklist.5.md

 (which can be in quotes or not).

-If the type `full` or `all` is supplied (or no type at all), a bidirectional stateless blacklist will be generated.
+If the type `full` or `all` is supplied (or no type at all), a bidirectional *stateless* blacklist will be generated.
 The firewall will REJECT all traffic going to the IP addresses and DROP all traffic coming from them.

+If the type `stateful` is supplied, a bidirectional *stateful* blacklist will be generated.
+The firewall will REJECT all traffic going to the IP addresses and DROP all traffic coming from them.

+The differences between `full` and `stateful` are:

+1. `stateful` is resource efficient, since only the packets that initiate connections are examined.
+Established connections will never be re-tested against the blacklist.

+2. when using `full` and an ipset is updated to match the IP of an established connection, this established connection will immediately be blocked too.

-If the type `input` or `him`, `her`, `it`, `this`, `these` is supplied, a unidirectional stateful blacklist will be generated.
+If the type `input` or `him`, `her`, `it`, `this`, `these` is supplied, a unidirectional *stateful* blacklist will be generated.
 Connections can be established to such IP addresses, but the IP addresses will not be able to connect to the firewall or hosts protected by it.

-Using `log` or `loglimit`, the `text` will be logged when matching packets are found.
+Using `log` (log every packet), `connlog` (log connections once), or `loglimit` (log packets according to global throttling settings), the `text` will be logged when matching packets are found.

 Using `inface`, the blacklist will be created on the interface `device` only (this includes forwarded traffic).